kkeri/fluent-hs-demo/README.md

 ### Mapping between domains

-Domains: list of characters, list of tokens, list of values, processes.
+Domains:

+- list of characters
+- list of tokens
+- list of (polarised) terms
+- processes

 TODO:
 show that: